BellevueCollege/public-docs/git/README.md

 * To add some excitement to your commit messages, you can use [Emoji Log style commits 🚀](https://github.com/ahmadawais/Emoji-Log/).
 * If your commit is related to an issue in Jira, you can use [Jira Smart Commits](https://confluence.atlassian.com/bitbucket/processing-jira-software-issues-with-smart-commit-messages-298979931.html) to link your commit to the issue.

+## Branch Names

+All Git repositories should have the following two branches at minimum:

+* **trunk** - should ALWAYS match what is in production
+* **dev** - code that is currently being developed and tested

+### Removing 'Master' terminology

+Currently many repositories use a 'Master' and 'Dev' branch system instead of 'Trunk' and 'Dev'.
+The Trunk terminology was decided on to fit with the tree imagery present in Git.
+GitHub is moving defaults to 'Main', but using 'Trunk' should not cause conflict.

+When you update an application, please update branch names if possible.
+[Directions on updating the Master branch name](rename-git-branch.md).

 ## Branching Model

 We use a branching model based around Vincent Driessen's blog post